Tackling Harassment and Sexual Misconduct (UK)

 About the project

 In 2025, changes to the law in England and Wales required higher education institutions to provide evidence-based, trauma-informed training on sexual harassment and sexual misconduct.
 This programme was developed to meet those regulatory requirements while also supporting meaningful, long-term culture change across institutions.
-I was the learning designer for the programme, responsible for shaping the pedagogical approach, defining learning outcomes, and structuring content to balance sensitivity, clarity, and impact.
-I worked closely with subject matter experts, student representatives, advocacy groups, and organisational leads to ensure the course reflected both regulatory expectations and the lived experiences of learners.
 The programme has since been adopted by institutions across the UK, and internationally, as part of their safeguarding, equality, and wellbeing strategies.

 In 2025, changes to the law in England and Wales required higher education institutions to provide evidence-based, trauma-informed training on sexual harassment and sexual misconduct.
 This programme was developed to meet those regulatory requirements while also supporting meaningful, long-term culture change across institutions.
-I was the learning designer for the programme, responsible for shaping the pedagogical approach, defining learning outcomes, and structuring content to balance sensitivity, clarity, and impact.
-I worked closely with subject matter experts, student representatives, advocacy groups, and organisational leads to ensure the course reflected both regulatory expectations and the lived experiences of learners.
 The programme has since been adopted by institutions across the UK, and internationally, as part of their safeguarding, equality, and wellbeing strategies.

 Date: